melkaj/BusyBiscuits_Database/readme.md

     - On Ubuntu, the command is **sudo apt-get install cmake**

 ## Building the Project ##
  - Using CMake for builds.
-Create a builds folder at the root so that the file structure looks like the following:
+Create a builds folder by executing **mkdir build** at the root of the project.
+Then the file structure should look like the following:
  ```text
 BusyBiscuits_Database
     +---src